Crimes Lawyers

 There is a requirement that the sentencing judge must inform the person of the lifetime monitoring.
 If that happened in your case, there are steps you can take to try to avoid having to register as a sex offender for the rest of your life.

-While 2nd degree criminal sexual conduct and 3rd degree sexual assault Michigan both have a 15 year maximum penalty, they are treated very differently under the law for purposes of sentencing.
+While 2nd-degree criminal sexual conduct and 3rd-degree sexual assault in Michigan both have a 15-year maximum penalty, they are treated very differently under the law for purposes of sentencing.

-Unlike CSC 3rd degree, criminal sexual conduct second degree does not have what is mandatory minimum sentencing.
-When a crime has a mandatory minimum sentence, one year in the department of corrections is typically the minimum amount of time a person would be required to serve if they plead or were found guilty at a jury trial.
+Unlike CSC 3rd degree, criminal sexual conduct second degree does not have mandatory minimum sentencing.
+When a crime has a mandatory minimum sentence, one year in the Department of Corrections is typically the minimum amount of time a person would be required to serve if they plead or were found guilty at a jury trial.

-For Example: criminal sexual conduct 4th degree is considered to be a similar charge to criminal sexual conduct in the second degree, but it has less requirements.
-More importantly, CSC 4th degree Michigan has a much lower penalty.
+For Example: criminal sexual conduct 4th degree is considered to be a similar charge to criminal sexual conduct in the second degree, but it has fewer requirements.
+More importantly, CSC 4th-degree Michigan has a much lower penalty.

 Nicole possesses special training to assist her in successfully questioning both child and adult witnesses.
 Her expertise in this field will assist you through this criminal process and get the best possible outcome available to you.